EpsilonNought117/Number_Theory_Calc_Java/README.md

 Yet to add comments.

 Edit 1: Fixed an issue in CRT where 0 wouldn't be accepted as an input for resiude, also fixed an issue for CRT, LDE and LC where the program exits if no solution exists to the user input.
+Edit 2: Fixed an Issue in FC where it won't return the factors of 1.
 Thank You for Using this!! :)